Tassa Energy

 This Solar Ready™ program will save you money while you wait for solar to be installed and go live.

-LO Winter Rate
+LO Rate

 Once your site is registered as a micro-generator, it will automatically be switched to the LO Rate.

-HI Summer Rate
+HI Rate

 Switch to the HI Rate at any time.
 Designed for club members exporting excess electricity to the grid.